Anne L. Harper papers

 - Reid, Sara Tabitha, The Diary of Sarah Tabitha Reid, 1868-1873, (Freehold, NJ: Monmouth County Historical Association, 2001)

-Processed by Amanda Pellerin at the file level, Spring 2010.
-Files are arranged alphabetically by folder title.
+Processed by Amanda Pellerin at the item level, Spring 2010.

 - Atlanta (Ga.)

 - Coalition for Gender Equity in Sports

 - Sex discrimination in sports -- Law and legislation

 - United States.
 Education Amendments of 1972.
 Title IX

 - A Guide to Her Papers at Georgia State University Library